yeynerArenales/companycreator/README.md

 ## Steps to Run the Project

 1. **Clone the Repository:**
-   Clone or download the repository from [REPOSITORY_URL].
+   Clone or download the repository from https://github.com/yeynerArenales/companycreator.git.

 2. **Environment Configuration:**